 Bryan started his career with a five year apprenticeship at the North Eastern Marine Engineering Co.
 Ltd in the 1930s.
 He attended Sunderland Technical College, and studied for his Master’s degree at the University of London.
 After completing his apprenticeship he went onto join the Royal Navy.

-After a successful career in research, travelling the world and becoming the Managing Director at the Lloyd’s Register he retired in 1985.
-He also worked on the project to build the UK’s first nuclear submarine.
-Bryan was a lifelong member of the Institution and became the President in 1980.
+After a successful career in research, travelling the world and becoming the Managing Director at the Lloyd’s Register, he retired in 1985.